nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 In GuestBook, the user can find guests using the `find` command.
 The extensibility of this `find` feature makes it easy for the user to locate guests in GuestBook.

 <span style="font-size: large; color: #e46c0a">Implementation:</span>
-* The `find` command takes in multiple keywords separated by spaces, and find all guests whose fields contain any of the keywords.
-The keywords are case-insensitive as well.
+* The `find` command takes in multiple search terms separated by spaces, and find all guests whose fields contain any of the search terms.
+The search terms are case-insensitive as well.
 For example, finding 'Alice' is the same as finding 'aLiCE'.

 The following activity diagram summarizes what happens when a user enters a `find` command.